piRGoif/itop-gravatar/README.md

 ## 💣 Known problems

-There should not be any other overrides of the \Person::Get method !
+* There should not be any other overrides of the \Person::Get method !
+* ManageBricks won't display empty Person.picture correctly anymore (broken image instead of the gravatar or default image)

-The default image won't be displayed if used from a private server (not visible from the Gravatar service).
+* The default image won't be displayed if used from a private server (not visible from the Gravatar service).

 ## 🔧 How it works